-WHATCOM COUNTY, Wash. — In Whatcom County and some Whatcom cities, the first thing you should ask door-to-door solicitors is for their locally issued soliciting license.
+WHATCOM COUNTY, Wash. — In Whatcom County and most Whatcom cities, the first thing you should ask door-to-door solicitors is for their locally issued soliciting license.

 In Whatcom County jurisdictions, peddlers and solicitors must be granted a specific license before they can legally knock on your door.
 These licenses are often in addition to a standard business license.

-In most cases, solicitor licenses are issued to the individual, not the company, once a background check has been completed.
+In some cases, solicitor licenses are issued to the individual, not the company, once a background check has been completed.

 According to Municipal Research and Services Center (MRSC), a non-profit municipal consulting services agency that serves local governments across Washington State, “Cities, towns, and counties have authority under their police power to license and regulate door-to-door peddlers, solicitors, temporary merchants, and mobile vendors, and to impose reasonable license fees.
 Such regulations are generally justified if they bear a reasonable relationship to public health, safety, and welfare concerns.”